collinsowusu/PyGEE-SWToolbox/paper/paper.md

-The toolbox is intended for researchers, water resource managers, and planners who would like to utilize the geospatial datasets and cloud computing power of the GEE platform to monitor changes in water resources with little to no knowledge on the use of the platform and it's coding requirements.
+The toolbox is intended for researchers, water resource managers, and planners who would like to utilize the geospatial datasets and cloud computing power of the GEE platform to monitor changes in water resources with little to no knowledge on the use of the platform and its coding requirements.
 The toolbox is currently being used by a team of civil engineering and biology researchers monitoring the hydrology of wetlands under the Wetland Reserve Program (WRP) which are being monitored to assess the effectiveness of wetland restoration practices implemented by the Natural Resources